DOMjudge/domjudge/doc/manual/config-advanced.rst

 You can place the images under the path `public/images/` as
 follows:

-- *Country flags*: are shipped with DOMjudge under `public/images/countries/XXX.png` with *XXX* being the country code.
+- *Country flags* are shown when the ``show_flags`` configuration option is enabled.
+They are shipped with DOMjudge under `public/images/countries/XXX.png` with *XXX* being the country code.
   You can replace them if you want different flags.
-- *Affiliation logos*: these will be shown with the teams that are part of the affilation.
+- *Affiliation logos*: these will be shown with the teams that are part of the affilation, if the ``show_affiliation_logos`` configuration option is enabled.
 They can be placed in `public/images/affiliations/1234.png` where *1234* is the numeric ID of the affiliation as shown in the DOMjudge interface.
+There is a separate option ``show_affiliations`` that independently controls where the affiliation *names* are shown on the scoreboard.
 - *Team pictures*: a photo of the team will be shown in the team details page if `public/images/teams/456.jpg` exists, where *456* is the team's numeric ID as shown in the DOMjudge interface.